 Who receives a GEN?

-All NSW government sector employees will receive a GEN, including temporary employees.
+All NSW government employees will receive a GEN, including temporary employees and contingent labour.

 Why do I need a GEN?

 As your GEN is a unique identifier, it will provide you with the ability to log in to all the applications you have been given access to, through the Identity Hub, using single sign on.
 It is also designed to enable improved workforce management and analysis.